Traffic Congestion Problems & Solutions: A Submission to the UK Government Urban Congestion Inquiry

-- The smell and noise of the large diesel engines is offensive.
-All-electric buses, with quiet, non-polluting motors, will be commonplace within a decade, so this advantage over trams will disappear
+All-electric buses, with quiet, battery-powered motors, will be commonplace within a decade, so this advantage of trams will diminish.

 Requiring bus drivers to collect fares, verify tickets and passes, account for all money taken, and spot fare dodgers adds considerable stress to their job, and increases the dwell time at stops.
 Instead, operators should employ specialist revenue protection officers with powers to impose on-the-spot fines.
 CCTV on board buses provides a means to spot and target repeat offenders.

 In most towns and cities, only streets in the centre have comprehensive parking controls, typically including a mix of residents’ parking and pay-and-display or limited-wait bays.
 Congestion, high parking charges and increasing fares on public transport are encouraging more and more people to drive and park outside controlled parking zones.
 They then walk, or sometimes cycle, the rest of the way.